 Holiness is a difficult topic for many people.
 I think mostly because we have a distorted view of what it means to be holy.
 It often carries with it the connotation of sinlessness, never doing, saying, or even thinking anything wrong.
-Being labeled as ‘holier than thou’.
+Being labeled as “holier than thou.”
 Being a professional Christian or living off in a monastery separated from the world.
 While there may be a part of us that knows we should be holy, when it gets right down to it, the thought of being holy is frightening.

 The Call to Be Holy

 But the call to be holy is clear in the Scripture.
-And nowhere more explicitly that in 1 Peter 1:15-16 where we are told, “But just as he who called you is holy, so be holy in all you do; for it is written: ‘Be holy, because I am holy.’”
+And nowhere more explicitly than in 1 Peter 1:15-16 where we are told, “But just as he who called you is holy, so be holy in all you do; for it is written: ‘Be holy, because I am holy.’”
 Peter is quoting from several passages in Leviticus (Lev.
-11:44,45; 19:2) and he makes it clear that being holy is something that God expects from each of us.
+11:44,45; 19:2), and he makes it clear that being holy is something that God expects from each of us.
 Holiness is not just for the elite Christian (whatever that is) but is for all of us.

-But somehow we have managed to convince ourselves that it is OK to not be holy.
+But somehow, we have managed to convince ourselves that it is OK not to be holy.
 It is good enough to live a decent life, hang out with other Christians sometimes, be a part of a church, read the Bible, and put some money into the offering plate.
 But is that enough?
 Is God satisfied with me just dipping my toe into the pool?
 Or does he really want, and expect, me to plunge into the deep end of the pool?